redhat-developer/odo/USAGE_DATA.md

 Alternatively you can _disable_ telemetry by setting `ODO_DISABLE_TELEMETRY` environment variable to `true`.
 This environment variable will override the `ConsentTelemetry` value set by `odo preference`.

+### Additional information collected

-The following tables describes the additional information collected by odo commands.
+The following tables describe the additional information collected by `odo` commands.

 **odo v2**